straysheep-dev/straysheep-dev.github.io/docs/blog/posts/custom-shell-profiles.md

 **Processing Data in awk with the END Pattern**

 The shortest way to do this appears to be creating an array of interfaces, and separating interfaces of the same prefix with a space.
-This gives us our list of interfaces, and the array assignment allows us to control priority, so we'll match first on `tunX/tapX`, then `wgX`, `ensX`, `ethX` and finally `wlan0` type interfaces.
+This gives us our list of interfaces, and the array assignment allows us to control priority, so we'll match first on `tunX/tapX`, then `wgX`, `enxX`, `ethX` and finally `wlan0` type interfaces.

 *NOTE: Appending a final pipe to ` | awk '{print $1}')` would ensure that in cases of multiple `ethX` interfaces, only the first is printed.
 This is otherwise handled by the commented out `#return` line in the `get_net_info()` function.*